-The g The goal of this element is to preserve native vegetation and to clearly show the limits of disturbance.
-This e element does not apply to my project because: The site was cleared as part of clearing activity that is subject to an enforcement action and is re-vegetated.
+The g oal of this element is to preserve native vegetation and to clearly show the limits of disturbance.
+This e lement does not apply to my project because: The site was cleared as part of clearing activity that is subject to an enforcement action and is re-vegetated.
 Restoration may be necessary to comply with Critical Area Regulations or NPDES requirements.
 Buffer Zones-BMP C102 may apply if Critical Areas exist on-site and buffer zones shall be protected.
-Other Reason / Additional Comments: oes apply, describe the steps you will take and select the best management practices (BMPs) you will use: The perimeter of the area to be cleared shall be marked prior to clearing operation with visible flagging, orange plastic barrier fencing and/or orange silt fencing as shown on the SWPPP site map.
+Other Reason / Additional Comments: If it do pes apply, describe the steps you will take and select the best management practices (BMPs) you will use: V The perimeter of the area to be cleared shall be marked prior to clearing operation with visible flagging, orange plastic barrier fencing and/or orange silt fencing as shown on the SWPPP site map.
 The total disturbed area shall be less than 7,000 square feet.
 Vehicles will only be allowed in the areas to be graded, so no compaction of the undeveloped areas will occur.
-Add itional Comments: Check k the BMPs you will use: C101 Preserving Natural Vegetation C102 Buffer Zones C103 High Visibility Fence
+Addi tional Comments: Check the BMPs you will use: C101 Preserving Natural Vegetation C102 Buffer Zones C103 High Visibility Fence